emidombek/nomada-photo/docs/README.md

 - IDE and Implementation:

   - VSCode, Git, GitHub and Gitpages were used to code and deploy the website.
-I used the Code Academy Template to create my repo on GitHub.
+I used the Code Institute Template to create my repo on GitHub.
   - To test and view the website locally I used a VSCode extension called 'Live Server' by Ritwick Dey.
   - I used the 'Mobile Simulator' extension on Chrome to test different devices for responsiveness.